AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-3.md

 Remember that these are *not* extensive, but a very simple implementation, to show you how we create an MVC framework.

-The Authorsation and Authorise classes we create perform different purposes, and these will be explained when we cover them within these notes.
+The Authorisation and Authorise classes we create perform different purposes, and these will be explained when we cover them within these notes.

 We will start with the Database, then the Router, Session, before hitting the remaining 3 classes.